trailofbits/testing-handbook/content/docs/fuzzing/4-ruby.md

 ## Installation

 Ruzzy supports Linux x86-64 and AArch64/ARM64.
-If you'd like to run Ruzzy on a Mac or Windows, you can build the [`Dockerfile`](https://github.com/trailofbits/ruzzy/blob/main/Dockerfile) and/or use the [development environment](https://github.com/trailofbits/ruzzy#developing).
+If you'd like to run Ruzzy on a macOS or Windows, you can build the [`Dockerfile`](https://github.com/trailofbits/ruzzy/blob/main/Dockerfile) and/or use the [development environment](https://github.com/trailofbits/ruzzy#developing).
 Ruzzy requires a recent version of `clang` (tested back to `14.0.0`), preferably the [latest release](https://github.com/llvm/llvm-project/releases).

 Install Ruzzy with the following command: